Am I eligible for a needs assessment?

 Rehabilitation potential or recent illness

-If your client has rehabilitation potential or has had a recent illness, contact the Single Point of Access on 01865 903750.
+If the person has rehabilitation potential or has had a recent illness, please complete the referral form by clicking on this link:

 The assessment will involve talking to you, your partner, relatives or friends to find out exactly what care you need.
 The discussion may be over the telephone or face-to-face.